 After two hours of really painful contractions, I went to pee and — hey!
 I lost my plug.
 That’s something, right?
 I called the nurse in to tell her the good news.
 I needed her on my team.

 At that moment, I decided it was go-time.
 Come hell or high water, I was gonna get this baby out.
 After all, the thought of going home still pregnant was about as repulsive as leaving bait in a cooler in the sun for a week (ahem).
 I turned the Pandora station from Nora Jones to the Black Eyed Peas: it was go-time, bitches.

 Determined to dilate some more before getting pain relief, I put on my mental war paint and went to work.
 I looked at baby pictures of Lucie to stay motivated.
 The nurse came back and finally checked me.
 When she told me I was 4 cm dilated, I grabbed her and kissed her on the face.
 She looked at my contractions and said it wouldn’t be long.
 Excuse me?
 In three hours, I had gone from totally despondent to “it won’t be long.”
 Hot damn!

 I did another hour or two of the shittiest contractions ever.
 They were coming fast and furiously with little time in between to recover.
 It was like being pummeled by big waves and not being able to come up for air in between them.
 When the nurse heard me utter, “I… can’t,” she got on her walkie talkie and said something like, “Anesthesia to Room #12, please.”
-It was music to my ears.

 She went out and fetched the delivery tray and began to unwrap it.
 Seeing all those shiny tools made me realize it was really happening!